ranocha/BSeries.jl/docs/src/tutorials/bseries_basics.md

 ODE right-hand side.
 Since we haven't specified an ODE, these are indicated simply by the associated rooted tree.
 The rooted trees are printed as nested lists, essentially in the form used in Butcher's book.
-The rooted trees written in this way can be rendered in LaTex using the package [`forest`](https://ctan.org/pkg/forest); unfortunately, there is no easy way to render them in the browser.
+The rooted trees written in this way can be rendered in LaTeX using the package [`forest`](https://ctan.org/pkg/forest); unfortunately, there is no easy way to render them in the browser.

-Here is a B-series for a 4th-order method, expanded up to 5th-order terms:
+Here is a B-series for the classical 4th-order method, expanded up to 5th-order terms:

 ```@example bseries-basics